healthrx.com

 What Is MOTS-c and Why Does It Matter After 65?

 MOTS-c is a 16-amino-acid peptide encoded within the mitochondrial 12S ribosomal RNA gene.
-It circulates as a hormone-like signaling molecule that declines measurably with age.
-In older adults, this decline correlates with reduced AMPK activity, impaired glucose disposal, and accelerating sarcopenia.
+It circulates as a hormone-like signaling molecule that has been studied in aging and metabolic research, but those observations do not establish a geriatric treatment indication.

 The Mitochondrial Origin